We prevent eviction & homelessness in the Treasure Valley.

 We firmly believe prevention is the most impactful, cost-effective way to address rising homeless rates.

-Each month, Jesse Tree provides 100 families who are at risk of eviction and homelessness with financial assistance and case management.
-Unfortunately, Jesse Tree is only able to support 25% of those in need.
+Each month, Jesse Tree provides 100+ families who are at risk of eviction and homelessness with financial assistance and case management.
+With current funding and resources, Jesse Tree is able to support 33% of those in need.

-For only $2,000, a family can remain in their current housing and avoid homelessness.
-By contrast, getting a family out of homelessness costs an average of $18,000 and takes two years.
+It costs Jesse Tree approximately $2,000 to keep a family in their current housing, helping them avoid homelessness.
+By contrast, getting a family out of homelessness costs an average of $20,000 and can take up to two years.

 Join The Neighborhood.

-The Neighborhood is a group of community supporters who donate monthly to Jesse Tree to keep our neighbors from losing their homes.
+The Neighborhood is a group of community supporters who donate monthly to keep our neighbors from losing their homes.
 With financial support from The Neighborhood, more people have the opportunity to remain in their homes.
 Join The Neighborhood today and help keep a family housed.